Channel Coding

 If

-is a 1D numpy array, the CRC check result is returned as a boolean value.
-Ifbits
+bitsis a 1D NumPy array, the CRC check result is returned as a boolean value.
+Ifbitsis anN x LNumPy array, the CRC check results ofNbitstreams are returned in a boolean NumPy array of lengthN.- Return type:

 - classmethod appendCrc(bits, poly)